 Pharmacy Provider Frequently Asked Questions

 Answer: A Pharmacy Benefit Administrator (PBA) is an organization contracted to administer the day-to-day operations of a pharmacy benefit for a health program.
-In NC Medicaid, the PBA will administer the Fee-for-Service pharmacy benefit.
+In NC Medicaid, the PBA will administer the pharmacy benefit for NC Medicaid Direct (fee-for-service).

 In addition, the PBA will also coordinate with managed care plans and process drug rebates under the Medicaid Drug Rebate Program (MDRP).